jelst92/WebDevParker/README.md

 # WebDevParker
-Recording and showcasing the different project on my hourney of web development.
+Recording and showcasing the different project on my journey of web development.